-We received some really positive feedback from our Examiner 2017 survey along with some suggestions for improvements, a few of which we have been able to implement for future exams.
+We receive some really positive feedback from our examiner surveys along with some suggestions for improvements, a few of which we have been able to implement for future exams.

 “Please provide regular training videos with different scenarios”